Robert-Kevin/DrinkGame/README.md

   2.Hallpass (1 use): (NOTE: should only last player get the usage chance?)
     You can take a pass(from drinking) after rolling phase is done but need to take 2 sips from your drink.
 Other player(who didnt use it) wil get 2 points.
     Its good to use when you will get Duubel/Doubleton, or when you are too drunk.
 After using it, the rolling phase will start with next player.
-       -You will not get point from rolling scores.
+       - You will not get point from rolling scores.
   3. "Ei jaksöa"/"I Cant!"
 (1 use):
      If you dont want to drink, then DONT!.
 Player who uses it, dont need to take any sips, but will lose points (Two player rolling difference (Look "How game should work" example))
-        -Other players will recive +1 point.
+        - Other players will recive +1 point.